Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/define/infoChannel.md

 # /define infochannel #channelselected

 >### Information
->**Creates an infoChannel like the create command, except that the text channel already exists and is only defined.**
+>**Creates an infochannel like the create command, except that the text channel already exists and is only defined.**
 >{.is-info}

 >### Permissions needed: